Setup - Azure & Azure Government¶

 Looking for Amazon Web Services instructions?
 To get started with Fugue on AWS, see Setup - AWS & AWS GovCloud.

 Ready to create a Fugue environment?
-An environment represents cloud infrastructure configuration in a provider account – in this case, Azure.
+An environment contains resources from a single AWS account, Azure subscription, Google project, or code repository – in this case, Azure or Azure Government.
 Fugue surveys the resource configuration in an environment and reports whether the infrastructure is compliant with a particular compliance standard.

 In a hurry?
 For an even quicker setup guide, see Get Started in 5 Minutes.